Whether you're a long-time Portland soccer supporter or you're making your first visit to Providence Park, there are a few things you should know.

 *Subject to change and availability

-Gates open for all matches 90 minutes (1.5) hour prior to kickoff.
+All gates will open for all Thorns matches 90 minutes (1.5 hour) prior to kickoff.

 GENERAL ADMISSION SEATING

 The General Admission seating area is from sections 101 to 108 and 202 to 208.

 For a list of upcoming promotions, please refer to the promotional schedule on the website.
 The number of promotional items given is restricted based on the event (e.g., first 2,000 fans or first 2,000 fans 12 years and younger).
 Please remember that a ticket does not ensure or entitle the holder to a promotional item on that date and that only one item will be given to each eligible fan.
 Giveaway dates are subject to change without notice.
 The best way to ensure a giveaway item that you are eligible for is to arrive early.

 Guests have several ways to express themselves.
 A guest may fill out a Comment Card in the Guest Services Center at section 104 near Entry D or email firstname.lastname@example.org.
 Guests may also relay their comments to a Providence Park employee.

 Guests are not permitted to bring hard-sided ice chests or coolers into Providence Park.
 Soft-sided cooler bags to keep unopened bottled water, baby items or other special needs cool during the event are permitted.
 All prohibited items should be discarded or returned to one’s vehicle.
 Cooler bags must adhere to size guidelines.

 KeyBank CLUB CONCESSIONS